Home CRFID Charter

 • The CRFID governing body or any committee thereof may meet and act upon the vote of its members by any means of telecommunication.
 The normal voting requirements shall apply when action is taken by means of telecommunications equipment allowing all persons participating in the meeting to hear each other at the same time.

-• The CRFID governing body or any committee thereof may take action without a meeting if applicable (e.g.. email voting).
+• The CRFID governing body or any committee thereof may take action without a meeting if applicable (e.g., email voting).
 An affirmative vote of a majority of all the voting members of the governing body or any committee thereof shall be required to approve the action.
 The results of the vote shall be confirmed promptly in writing or by electronic transmission.
 The writings and/or electronic transmissions shall be filed with the minutes of the proceedings of the governing body or any committee thereof.
 “Electronic transmission” means any form of electronic communication, such as e-mail, not directly involving the physical transmission of paper, that creates a record that may be retained, retrieved and reviewed by a recipient thereof, and that may be directly reproduced in paper form by such a recipient.

 • Voting.
-Individuals holding more than one position on the governing body or any committee thereof, shall be limited to one vote on each matter being considered by that particular body.
+Individuals holding more than one position on the governing body or any committee thereof shall be limited to one vote on each matter being considered by that particular body.

 • Proxy voting is not allowed.

-3. Robert’s Rules of Order shall govern the Committee in all cases to which they are applicable and in which they are not inconsistent with the TAB Operations Manual and the Bylaws of the IEEE or any special rules of order the Committee may adopt.
+3. Robert’s Rules of Order shall govern the CRFID in all cases to which they are applicable and in which they are not inconsistent with the TAB Operations Manual and the Bylaws of the IEEE or any special rules of order the Committee may adopt.

 J. REPORTS

-The Committee Chair shall provide a written report in format defined by the TAB Management Committee to the TAB Management Committee (TMC) and the TAB Finance Committee (TAB FinCom) prior to the October TMC and TAB FinCom meeting, outlining the progress of committee activities.
+The CRFID Chair shall provide a written report in format defined by the TAB Management Committee to the TAB Management Committee (TMC) and the TAB Finance Committee (TAB FinCom) prior to the October TMC and TAB FinCom meeting, outlining the progress of committee activities.
 TMC and TAB FinCom will review the TC annually.

 K. FINANCIAL AND ADMINISTRATIVE SUPPORT